faabian/rl2048/README.md

 # rl2048
-Reinforcement learning for 2048 game
+Reinforcement learning for the 2048 game